robinki/archive-observatory/README.md

 This README includes "▶ Tech Notes" for the interested reader.

+### Artifact Claims
+- This artifact provides the code for the web archive observatory that was used in the paper to gather meta information about archive crawlers.
+By following this readme, you will be able to launch the observatory on your local machine to inspect it via localhost.
+- This artifact also provides visual proof of all attacks against web archive we presented in the main paper.

 ##### Docker Installation
 First install the Docker Desktop including the Docker Engine and Docker Compose: https://docs.docker.com/engine/install/ubuntu/.